Optimal design of lottery with cumulative prospect theory: Introduction

-Analysis with CPT becomes more challenging than analysis with RDEU.
-For example, consider the optimal design of insurance, which is similar to that of lotteries since both problems deal with a fixed payment and random rewards.
-Although several optimal designs of insurance have been investigated using RDEU~\cite{Bernardetal2015optiminsuranceunderRDEU,xu2019optimal,ghossoub2019optimal}, the design using CPT is still limited to a simplified CPT setting~\cite{Sungetal2011behavioraloptiminsurance}.
-One of the reasons is the (inverse) S shape of the probability weighting function and the value function.
-As stated by \citet{Bernardetal2015optiminsuranceunderRDEU}, the inverse S shape often causes analytical difficulty owing to the nonconvexity.
-The lottery problem in this study also encounters the same difficulty: the S shape also results in the nonconvexity.
+Analysis with CPT becomes more challenging than that with RDEU.
+For example, consider the optimal design of insurance, which partly shares similarities with that of lotteries in that both problems involve fixed payments and random rewards.
+Although several optimal designs of insurance have been investigated using RDEU~\citep{Bernardetal2015optiminsuranceunderRDEU,xu2019optimal,ghossoub2019optimal}, the design using CPT is still limited to a simplified CPT setting~\citep{Sungetal2011behavioraloptiminsurance}.
+One of the reasons is the (inverse) S-shape of the probability weighting function and the value function.
+As \citet{Bernardetal2015optiminsuranceunderRDEU} stated, the inverse S-shape often causes analytical difficulty due to the nonconvexity.
+The lottery problem in this study also encounters the same difficulty: the S-shape results in nonconvexity.
 Nevertheless, we resolve it by decomposing the lottery design problem into three-level optimization.
+Although the variables to be optimized in the design of insurance differ from those in the design of lotteries, we believe that our technique is also helpful in designing optimal insurance.